Martel gets life in prison for murdering former girlfriend near 100 Mile House - 100 Mile House Free Press

 “The circumstances of this offence indicate significant uncontrolled rage on the part of Mr. Martel,” Church said, adding the murder has had profound, far-reaching and devastating effects on her family and friends which was evident in the victim impact statements that were filed and presented in court during the sentencing hearing in June.

-“Her father, Leon Dumpstrey-Soos, will likely never heal from the loss of his daughter in such brutal circumstances.
+“Her father, Leon Dumstrey-Soos, will likely never heal from the loss of his daughter in such brutal circumstances.
 He has, quite literally, lost everything.
-It is difficult to imagine how Dumpstrey-Soos’s friends and family will work through their despair.”
+It is difficult to imagine how Dumstrey-Soos’s friends and family will work through their despair.”

 Impacts of the murder are not limited to friends and family, Church added.